franlaraa/franlaraa/README.md

-# Francisco Lara Natoli 🚀
+# Hi! 👋 I'm Francisco Lara Natoli 🚀

-## 📍 Location: Málaga, Spain 🌞

-### Brief Introduction:

-Hello!
-I'm Francisco Lara Natoli, a software developer based in Málaga, specializing in web technologies such as NestJs and Angular.
-In my free time, I enjoy building personal projects, tackling challenging problems, reading, attending conferences, and contributing to open source projects.
-Additionally, I've had the honor of serving as a volunteer in 3 editions of BiznagaFest, a prominent tech event in Málaga with over 500 attendees.
+software developer based in Málaga, specializing in web technologies.
+In my free time, I enjoy building personal projects and reading.
+Additionally, I've had the honor of serving as a volunteer in 3 editions of BiznagaFest.

 ### Experience: